 Rob Couhig graduated with a Bachelor of Science in International Economic Affairs from the School of Foreign Service at Georgetown University in 1971.
 He went on to receive his Juris Doctorate from Tulane University in 1975.
 He began his legal career with Adams and Reese in 1975.

 At that time, the firm had 18 lawyers and concentrated its practice on insurance related matters.
-When he left, the firm had grown to a full service law firm with more than 200 lawyers in six cities.
-In addition to growing his own law practice, Mr. Couhig served as the firm's first Marketing Partner, as a section leader, and on the firm's management committee.
+When he left, the firm had grown to a full-service law firm with more than 200 lawyers in six cities.
+In addition to growing his own law practice, Rob served as the firm's first marketing partner, as a section leader and on the firm's management committee.

 He has successfully invested in the production of local theater including "Earl Long in Purgatory", "All My Sons", and a reading of "Confederacy of Dunces".
 He was also the owner of City Art, a privately financed art studio housing nearly 20 commercially viable artists between 2003 and 2005.